 To give you a feel for this, understand that a lot of accountants (CPAs and Enrolled Agents) do not ever try to negotiate tax settlements or they may try their hand at just one or two per year.
 They keep busy all year preparing tax returns and advising their clients how to minimize their tax burdens.
 Very few of their clients wind up with a big tax debt.
 Those that do rarely qualify for a settlement.
 So, most accountants simply don’t have many opportunities to try to settle tax debts and, therefore, lack experience.

 At the other end of the spectrum, there are professionals who exclusively or almost exclusively represent taxpayers who are in collections with the IRS or with a state.
-So, rather than having just a few clients with tax debts, all of their clients have tax debts, and all these pros do every day is work on resolving those tax debts.
+So, rather than having just a few clients with tax debts, all of their clients have tax debts, and all these pros do every day is work on tax relief.
 These professionals are tax resolution pros, and they can easily work towards 10 or more tax settlements in any given year.

 So, how much experience is enough?
 Generally, I would say the more the better.
 To break it down to a number, I would say that someone who has actually negotiated at least 40 tax settlements has had enough experience.
 Someone with that much experience settling tax debts could be a good choice if they are talented and ethical.

 Unless you happen to be a tax pro, attempting to determine whether a given tax resolution pro is talented is tricky.
 You want someone who is smart, tactful, and persuasive.
 I suggest talking to the pro and doing some basic research into the pro’s reputation.

 You will also increase your chances of finding someone with the right kind of talent by choosing an attorney rather than an accountant.
 For one thing, becoming an attorney is a far more daunting task than becoming, say, and enrolled agent.
 Almost any attorney has the intellect to become an enrolled agent while the reverse is far from true.